 Do you know why people try to escape or leave their countries?
 Most of the people don’t have basic human rights in their countries like freedom of speech.
 They want to live a normal life, without worries about torture or being arrested.

-Amnesty International’s volunteers are waiting for you in Grafton Street.If you have few minutes to listen them, they want to inform you about the organisation’s aims.
+Amnesty International’s volunteers are waiting for you in Grafton Street.If you have few minutes to listen to them, they want to inform you about the organization’s aims.

 Amnesty International is a global movement that campaigning for human rights.
 They have 20,000 members who support issues like reproductive rights, ending torture and protecting migrant & refugee rights around the world.
 Their purpose is to make sure governments respect international law.
-They have activitists around the world to stand in defence of human rights.
+They have activists around the world to stand in defense of human rights.